 While death and taxes may both be certain, taxation is the only one of the two that can happen twice.
 If you own a business, the last thing you want is to get taxed on your income more than once.
 Double taxation occurs when a corporation pays taxes on its profits and then its shareholders pay personal taxes on dividends or capital gains received from the corporation.
-If you have questions about how to plan your taxes to avoid double taxation, consider speaking with a financial advisor.
+A financial advisor can answer questions about double taxation and help optimize your financial plan to lower your tax liability.

 What Is Double Taxation?